The largest of all tree-borne fruits, jack fruit is oval-shaped and knobbly-skinned. This fruit can weigh up to eighty or ninety pounds.

 Recipes that include Yuzu Limes.
 One is easiest, three is harder.

-Someone spotted Yuzu Limes using the Specialty Produce app for iPhone and Android.
+People have spotted Yuzu Limes using the Specialty Produce app for iPhone and Android.

 Produce Spotting allows you to share your produce discoveries with your neighbors and the world!
 Is your market carrying green dragon apples?
 Is a chef doing things with shaved fennel that are out of this world?
 Pinpoint your location annonymously through the Specialty Produce App and let others know about unique flavors that are around them.

 Juniper & Ivy

 About 33 days ago, 7/15/17

 Spotter's comments : Yuzu Limes spotted at Juniper & Ivy.
 Tuna Toro: Tomayo